Platygonus compressus

-Platygonus compressus, the flat-headed peccary, is an extinct mammal species from the Tayassuidae family, that lived in North-America during the Pleistocene.
+Platygonus compressus, the flat-headed peccary, is an extinct mammal species from the Tayassuidae family that lived in North and South America during the Pleistocene.
 It was first described in 1848 by John L. Leconte.

 Description

 The flat-headed peccary was about 75 cm (29.5 in) in shoulderheight and about 30 kg (66.1 lb) in weight.
-Other sources have estimated it to be similar in size to the European Wild Boar.
-Sizes differ between the place they have been found.
+Other sources have estimated it to be similar in size to the wild boar.
+Sizes differ between the places they have been found.